-Pakistan violates ceasefire, claims to have killed 5 soldiers; Indian Army rejects claims: reports
+Army rejects Pakistan's claim of killing 5 Indian soldiers, dubs it 'fictitious'

 Srinagar, Aug 15: Pakistan violated the ceasefire in several places along the Line of Control (LoC) on Thursday including Krishna Ghati, Uri and Rajouri sectors, said reports.
 The Indian Army is said to have retaliated to Pakistan's firing.

-Pakistani forces claimed that five Indian soldiers were killed, news agency ANI reported.
-Indian Army reportedly denied Pakistan Army's claims of 5 Indian soldiers dead in ceasefire violations along the Line of Control.
+Pakistani forces claimed that five Indian soldiers were killed.
+Indian Army reportedly denied Pakistan Army's claims of 5 Indian soldiers having died in cross-border firing.

-ANI reported while quoting sources that three Pakistani soldiers were killed in the retaliatory action by the Indian forces.
+The response by the Indian Army came after Pakistan military's spokesperson Major General Asif Ghafoor claimed that three of its soldiers and five Indian personnel were killed in the cross-border firing.

-While the ceasefire violation at KG sector is said to have by stopped by 5.30 pm, the firing at Uri and Rajouri are still said to underway as of 6.30 pm.
+In a tweet, Ghafoor also alleged that the Indian Army has increased firing along the LoC in an effort to divert attention from the current situation in Jammu and Kashmir.
+He claimed that a number of bunkers were damaged and "intermittent exchange of fire continues".

 [J&K: Jawan injured in ceasefire violation by Pakistan in Nowshera sector]